vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests/vtex-io-documentation-performing-ab-testing-between-legacy-and-io.md

 ## Step-by-step

-1. Using your terminal and the [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-installation-and-command-reference), log into your VTEX account by running the following command. *Remember to replace the value between the brackets for the VTEX account name you desire.
-For example: `vtex login account-name`.*
+1. Using your terminal and the [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-installation-and-command-reference), log into your VTEX account by running the following command. *Remember to replace `{accountName}` with your VTEX account name.*

         ```bash
         vtex login {account-name}